Replicating portfolio: Insurance

 In the valuation of a life insurance company, the actuary considers a series of future uncertain cashflows (including incoming premiums and outgoing claims, for example) and attempts to put a value on these cashflows.
-There are many ways of calculating such a value (such as a net premium valuation), but these approaches are often arbitrary in that the interest rate chosen for discounting is itself rather arbitrarily chosen.
+There are many ways of calculating such a value (such as a net premium valuation), but these approaches are often arbitrary in that the interest rate chosen for discounting is itself arbitrarily chosen.

 One possible approach, and one that is gaining increasing attention, is the use of replicating portfolios or hedge portfolios.
-The theory is that we can choose a portfolio of assets (fixed interest bonds, zero coupon bonds, index-linked bonds, etc.) whose cashflows are identical to the magnitude and the timing of the cashflows to be valued.
+The theory is that a portfolio of assets (fixed interest bonds, zero coupon bonds, index-linked bonds, etc.) can be selected with cashflows identical to the magnitude and the timing of the cashflows to be valued.

-For example, suppose your cash flows over a 7-year period are, respectively, $2, $2, $2, $50, $2, $2, $102.
-You could buy a $100 seven-year bond with a 2% dividend, and a four-year zero-coupon bond with a maturity value of 48.
-The market price of those two instruments (that is, the cost of buying this simple replicating portfolio) might be $145 - and therefore the value of the cashflows is also taken to be $145 (as opposed to the face value of the total cash flows at the conclusion of the 7 years, which is $162).
+For example, suppose the cash flows over a 7-year period are, respectively, $2, $2, $2, $50, $2, $2, $102.
+One could buy a $100 seven-year bond with a 2% annual coupon, and a four-year zero-coupon bond with a maturity value of 48.
+The market price of those two instruments (that is, the cost of buying this simple replicating portfolio) might be $145 – and therefore the value of the cashflows is also taken to be $145 (as opposed to the face value of the total cash flows at the conclusion of the 7 years, which is $162).
 Such a construction, which requires only fixed-income securities, is even possible for participating contracts (at least when bonuses are based on the performance of the backing assets).
 The proof relies on a fixed point argument.

-It should be clear that the advantages of a replicating portfolio approach include:
+Advantages of a static replicating portfolio approach include: